 Selected as one of eight organizations by World Learning/USAID for the provision and services of mobility products to less resourced countries, ROC provides specially designed wheelchairs for children and adults in developing countries.

-As part of its mission to promote women empowerment and help developing communities throughout Pakistan, SEAS facilitates the distribution of walking aids and wheelchairs chairs to disabled individuals.
+As part of its mission to promote women empowerment and help developing communities, SEAS facilitates the distribution of walking aids and wheelchairs chairs to disabled individuals.

 Special Kids Fund

 Special Kids Fund is an alliance of schools, hospitals, and social service organizations that providing for the special needs of children with disabilities and at-risk youth.
 Through the Special Kids Fund Vehicles for the Disabled Program, donated wheelchair vans and vehicles are given to physically disabled persons who are not able to afford them.

 Variety - The Children's Charity of Wisconsin